Komsan-Kongwongsupak/aura/docs/system_architecture.md

 * **What:** Simulated or real IoT sensors, telemetry logs, maintenance records, external APIs.
 * **Role:** Provide structured sensor time series and unstructured logs/reports.

+**Overview:**
+The system uses the [CMAPSS Jet Engine Simulated Dataset](https://data.nasa.gov/dataset/cmapss-jet-engine-simulated-data) as the primary input.
+This dataset contains simulated sensor readings from aircraft engines and is used to develop predictive maintenance models.

+**Planned Actions:**
+- Download and store the dataset in a structured folder (e.g., `data/raw/`).
+- Create automated ingestion scripts that upload the files into **MinIO (S3-compatible)**.
+- Log metadata (filename, timestamp, dataset version) into **PostgreSQL** for governance.

+**Deliverables:**
+- Verified and reproducible ingestion of the CMAPSS dataset.
+- Metadata tracking in database and data catalog.

+**Acceptance Criteria:**
+- Dataset successfully uploaded and accessible via API.
+- Schema registered and validated.

 ### Data Ingestion (Prefect)

 * **What:** Orchestrated ETL flows.